 - More and more employees come to work but their minds are on their personal situation (“presenteeism”).

 - As employees move from job to job, it gets harder for them to manage the rising number of retirement accounts and decisions.

 - Growing numbers of employees need help juggling the financial stress of caring for children and aging parents at the same time.

 A lot of money is at stake

-For employers, about 30 cents of each dollar spent on employee compensation is spent on benefits .
+For employers, .
 If employees don’t make the most of their health, retirement, and other benefits, neither employees nor employers get the full value of the benefits investments.
 The most effective financial education can be delivered at the point when employees are making their benefits decisions—“just in time” modules that guide them through enrollment and action steps.